Photo credit: Abeeeer via Flickr/CC BY

 So consider the implications of this news: Congress is about to embark on a GOP-approved waste to energy operation that will turn its trash into heat.Earth 911 reports:

-the Architect of the Capitol (AoC), the agency that recently assumed responsibility for the House's sustainability initiatives, announced a new destination for the 5,300 tons of non-recyclable trash generated by Congressional facilities annually.Waste to energy isn't perfect.
+the Architect of the Capitol (AoC), the agency that recently assumed responsibility for the House's sustainability initiatives, announced a new destination for the 5,300 tons of non-recyclable trash generated by Congressional facilities annually.Starting next month, Congress' waste will be burned to create heat, which will, in turn, produce usable steam and electricity.
+Designed to complement existing recycling programs, this process will divert up to 90 percent of the Capitol campus' non-recyclable waste, according to the AoC.Waste to energy isn't perfect.
 It still generates greenhouse gas emissions and particulate pollution.
 But good, modernized facilities -- like this one in Copenhagen, Denmark -- can make the process pretty darn clean.
 And here's the kicker: "Rep. Dan Lungren (R-Calif.), who led the repeal of Congress' composting program earlier this year, expressed support for the new waste-to-energy plan," Earth 911 reports.

 In other words, the same guy who got rid of composting and biodegradable utensils because they were too hippie dippy, is totally cool with recycling trash into energy.